hugoscoms/hugoscoms/README.md

 <br>

 - 👀 I’m interested in vanilla HTML, CSS and JS
-- 🌱 I’m recently graded in web development and continuously learning vanilla HTML, CSS and JS
+- 🌱 I’m recently graduated in web development and continuously learning vanilla HTML, CSS and JS
 - 💞️ I’m looking to collaborate on projects about vanilla HTML, CSS and JS
 - 📫 How to reach me <a href="https://twitter.com/hugoscoms">Twitter</a> and <a href="https://es.linkedin.com/in/hugoscoms">LinkedIn</a>